Uganda: Doing business and staying in touch

-Agriculture dominates the Ugandan economy, accounting for half of total output and employing over 80% of the workforce.
+Agriculture dominates the Ugandan economy, accounting for half of total output and employing around 69% of the workforce in 2017.
 The industrial sector produces textiles, cement, fertilisers and metal goods.
 There are deposits of copper and cobalt.
 In addition, there are known deposits of tin, tungsten, beryllium and tantalum ores.

-The economy recorded fairly steady economic growth throughout most of the last decade (6% annual growth in 2007) but growth of 4.4% in 2012 is the lowest recorded for more than 10 years.
+The economy recorded fairly steady economic growth throughout most of the last decade (4.4% annual growth as of 2017) but growth of 2.3% in 2012 is one of the lowest recorded for more than 10 years.
 Inflation stood at 6.8% in November 2013, as the country recovered from droughts earlier in the year.
 Increased periods of drought, high energy costs, poor transportation infrastructure and instability in the surrounding regions inhibit Uganda’s economic development, but there is optimism that the discovery of oil and gas will lead to a boost in the country’s economy.

 The most pressing problem has been the country's debt burden.
 Its total external debt now stands at just under US$5.8 billion.
 In exchange for debt cancellation programmes, the government has been obliged to introduce a series of economic reforms, principally the removal of price controls and trade restrictions and a reduction in government spending.
 Uganda is a member of the African Development Bank and of the Common Market for Eastern and Southern Africa (COMESA).
 In 2003, Uganda joined with neighbouring Kenya and Tanzania in a plan to revive the East African Customs Union (a previous attempt folded in 1977).

-Coffee, fish and fish products, tea, tobacco and cotton.
+Coffee, fish and fish products, tea, tobacco and cotton, horticultural products and gold.